SORMAS-Foundation/SORMAS-Project/docs/DEVELOPMENT_ENVIRONMENT.md

 6. M2_HOME need to be set.
 By default, for newer version, it is set to MAVEN_HOME.
 But Ant script is looking for M2_HOME

 7. For eclipse formatted plugin, there is an issue for Idea: <https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter> - `cannot save settings Path to custom eclipse folder is not valid` - it works only when settings were saved from down to up.
 And not vice versa.

+If something is still not working, try to clean up (delete all from domains/sormas/autodeploy, domains/sormas/applications, domains/sormas/generated, and domains/sormas/osgi-cache) try to build again by executing `mvn clean install -DskipTests` on the `sormas-base` module

 ## Avoid redeployment problems